 - 1. Morning registration will take place at the start of school at 8:40am.
-The registers will remain open until half an hour after registration time. - 2.
-Any pupil arriving after this time will be marked as having an unauthorised absence (U) unless there is an acceptable explanation i.e. school transport was delayed.
+The registers will remain open until half an hour after registration time. - Any pupil arriving after this time will be marked as having an unauthorised absence (U) unless there is an acceptable explanation i.e. school transport was delayed.
 In cases for example, where the absence at registration was for attending an early morning medical appointment, the appropriate absence code will be entered.

-The afternoon registration will be at the beginning of Period 5The registers will close 10 minutes after the start of Period 5
+The afternoon registration will be at the beginning of Period 4 The registers will close 10 minutes after the start of Period 4

-- 3. Pupils arriving after the start of school but before the end of the registration period will be treated for statistical purposes, as present, but will be coded as late (L) before registers close. - 4.
-As persistent lateness has an impact on student's learning it will be addressed in the same way as persistent absenteeism.
+3. Pupils arriving after the start of school but before the end of the registration period will be treated for statistical purposes, as present, but will be coded as late (L) before registers close.